kiyoung-aws/Unified-Studio-for-Amazon-Sagemaker/migration/emr/README.md

 git push
 ```

-* Restart the Jupyter server to recognize the new MaxDome connector:
+* Restart the Jupyter server to recognize the new Sagemaker Unified Studio connector:

 ```
 restart-sagemaker-ui-jupyter-server